nabeelaqeel/SEM4/Internet of Things - WIC2008/Final 2024.md

 **Explanation:**

 1. The code initializes all the required GPIO pins - 3 for main traffic light, 2 for pedestrian light, and 1 for the button.
 2. The initial state sets main light to green and pedestrian light to red.
 3. When the button is pressed (GPIO goes LOW due to pull-up resistor):
     - Main light changes from green to yellow for 2 seconds
     - Then changes to red while pedestrian light changes to green
     - After 10 seconds, pedestrian light blinks before switching back to red
     - Main light briefly shows yellow before returning to green
 4. The system only responds when main light is green to prevent interruption during transition.
 5. Includes debouncing and cleanup for proper operation.
 # Q4
 ![](../images/Pasted%20image%2020250707104919.png)
 ## Question 4: IoT-based Security System

-### Part a) Two important components
+ a) Two important components

 1. **Sensor: PIR Motion Sensor**
     - Passive Infrared sensor detects movement by measuring infrared radiation
     - Detects when a human (or animal) moves within its range (typically 5-7 meters)
     - Low power consumption, suitable for continuous operation
     - Provides digital output (HIGH when motion detected)
     - Commonly used in security systems due to reliability and low cost

 2. **Actuator: Siren/Alarm**
     - Audible alarm that activates when intrusion is detected
     - Can be paired with strobe lights for visual alert
     - Acts as both deterrent and notification mechanism
     - Can be programmed for different patterns (continuous, pulsed, etc.)
     - Should have backup power for reliability

-### Part b) System Design and Python Code
+b) System Design and Python Code

 **System Components:**

 1. PIR Sensor connected to SBC-PT (e.g., GPIO pin 4)
 2. Siren connected to SBC-PT (e.g., GPIO pin 17)
 3. SBC-PT connected to network via DSL-Modem-PT
 4. Notification service (email/SMS) through internet